jwickard/moog-muse-manager/README.md

 1. Select the patches you want to export
 2. Click the "Export" button
-3. Choose the destination bank on your Muse
+3. Choose a USB thumb drive as the export destination
-4. Wait for the transfer to complete
+4. The app will create the proper directory structure on the USB drive
+5. Safely eject the USB drive
+6. Insert the USB drive into your Moog Muse synthesizer
+7. Use the Muse's file browser to import the patches

 ## Support